minhajuddin/blog.minhajuddin.com/source/_posts/many-to-many-relationships-in-ecto-and-phoenix-for-products-and-tags.md

 Whew, that was long, but hopefully, this gives you a comprehensive understanding of how to handle `many_to_many` relationships in Ecto and Phoenix.

+The source code associated with this blog post can be found at https://github.com/minhajuddin/product_tags_demo

 P.S.
 There is a lot of duplication in our final `create_product` and `update_product` functions, try removing the duplication in an elegant way!
 I'll share my take on it in the next post!